Walking the transect

 Identify your objective in making a transect — what types of information do you want to document?
 Species of plants growing in the area?
 Variation of soil type and characteristic?
 Types of crops in production?
 Topographic change through an area to explore drainage, places where runoff will pool and so on?

 Agree on the boundaries of the area you want to survey by transect.

-Appoint a scribe for each group who’s job is to record findings.
+Appoint a scribe for each group, who’s job is to record findings.

-Walk the transects, recording information about the site.
+Walk the transects, recording the information.